 - Locking or dislocation of the jaw (usually after widely yawning), referred to as lockjaw.

-Medical options include Botox injections, dental appliances for teeth grinding, physical therapy, medications, and in severe cases, surgery.
+We employ several methods to address lockjaw — as TMJ syndrome is also called — at our Fountain Hills office.
+Medical options include Botox injections, dental appliances for teeth grinding, physical therapy, medications and, in severe cases, surgery.

 Don’t live in pain any longer; contact us today for help with your TMJ syndrome.Back To: Additional Treatments